 Students wishing to apply for ESRC funding can apply for either a Msc followed by PhD programme (1+3 award) or PhD only (+3 award).
 Students wishing to undertake PhD study only (+3 awards) must meet the ESRC criteria in terms of previous Masters level study and should read the SWDTP admissions statement for information.

-Applicants may apply to one or more pathways but please note the ESRC's eligibility criteria for overseas and EU students.
+Applicants may apply to one or more pathways but please note the eligibility criteria for overseas and EU students on the SWDTP website.

 The Faculty of Social Sciences and Law is pleased to be able to offer a number of fully-funded and/or half-funded PhD scholarships to UK, EU and international applicants to the Sociology and the Politics PhD programmes showing exceptional research potential.
 Scholarships are renewable for up to 3 years (where offered full-time) subject to satisfactory progress.